tuvus/iowa-systems/README.md

 Note: Wait time in animals is no longer implemented except for eating but may be readded in the future.
 Also animals might move past their food target as they don't move to a point instead they move a distance in a direction.

-An animal that tries to eat an organism or mate but was beaten by another animal in the same frame the animal will explore or sit still.
+An animal that tries to eat an organism or find a mate but was beaten by another animal in the same frame the animal will explore or sit still instead.

 ---